SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 The value of the *condition* expression must be of type ``Bool``, and therefore must evaluate to either ``true`` or ``false``.

-When a while statement is executed, the *condition* expression is first evaluated.
-If the *condition* expression evaluates to ``true``, the program executes the code block and then continues execution at the beginning of the while statement.
-Otherwise, the program is finished executing the statement.

 .. langref-grammar

     stmt-while ::= 'while' expr-basic brace-item-list